Bo Helliwell, Architect AIBC, FRAIC

 (Remembering) Harry, Landscape Barkitect

-Harry has been an energetic member of the Blue Sky team since 2008.
-His positive and energetic disposition make him uniquely qualified as our chief studio receptionist, and he works hard to keep the studio clear of squirrels.
-Harry's favourite building materials are sticks, stones, and balls; most recently he has been working on the redistribution of dirt around the studio.
+Harry was a core member of the Blue Sky team between 2008 and 2023.
+His positive and energetic disposition made him uniquely qualified as a chief studio receptionist, where he worked hard to keep the studio clear of squirrels.
+Harry's favourite building materials were sticks, stones, and balls; before his passing, he considered his life’s work (the redistribution of dirt around the studio) to be near-perfect, but never complete.